Anatomy

 Filtering content

-Selecting the filter icon will slide open a panel menu revealing the available filter categories.
-The filter icon will remain in the active state with the panel open until user selects it again, closing the panel.
+Selecting the filter icon slides open a panel menu revealing the available filter categories.
+The filter icon remains in the active state with the panel open until user selects it again, closing the panel.

-The “Post types” filter allows the user to filter out any post types they do not want to see.
+The “Post types” filter lets the user filter out any post types they don’t want to see.
 The pill button UI element opens a multiselect popover menu and by default all available post types are selected, thereby showing a full activity stream.
 Turning off the checkmarks removes those posts from the stream.

 The “Field changes” filter retains the previous releases functionality with an updated UI.
 All fields are defaulted to active/applied.